Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Methodology

 \subsection{Reinforcement Learning from Solver-Guided Feedback}

-Our primary contribution is \texttt{WARP-1.0-3B}, a \textbf{3B parameter model} fine-tuned to generate SMT2 constraints without any supervised data.
-We adopt the training framework proposed by \citet{sheng2024hybridflow}.
-The post-training process comprises several key components:
+We also contribute \texttt{WARP-1.0-3B}, a \textbf{3B parameter model} fine-tuned to generate SMT constraints for worst-case execution.
+For fine-tuning, we adapt the computationally-efficient framework proposed by \citet{sheng2024hybridflow} with the following key components:

-\paragraph{Training Template} We build upon \texttt{Qwen2.5-3B} \citep{qwen2025qwen25technicalreport} and adapt it using a task-specific prompt designed to elicit SMT2 constraint generation.
-Illustrated in \autoref{appendix:prompt_template}, the model is required to first reason through the problem before providing its final answer.
+\paragraph{Training Template} We build upon \texttt{Qwen2.5-3B} \citep{qwen2025qwen25technicalreport} and adapt it using a task-specific prompt designed to elicit SMT constraint generation.
+As illustrated in \autoref{tab:RL Template}, the model is required to first reason through the problem before providing its final answer.
 This design choice, inspired by \citet{deepseekai2025deepseekr1incentivizingreasoningcapability}, avoids imposing content-specific biases and allows the model’s intrinsic problem-solving capabilities to emerge naturally.

-\paragraph{Reward Modelling} We adopt a rule-based reward system that consists of two types of reward: \begin{itemize} \item \textbf{Semantic Reward.} For each predicted SMT2 constraint $\hat{\varphi}$ we call the \textsc{Z3} solver to check logical equivalence with the ground‑truth constraint $\varphi^{\star}$.
+\paragraph{Reward Modelling} We adopt a rule-based reward system that consists of two types of reward: \begin{itemize} \item \textbf{Semantic Reward.} For each predicted SMT constraint $\hat{\varphi}$ we call the \textsc{Z3} solver to check logical equivalence with the ground‑truth constraint $\varphi^{\star}$.
 If \textsc{Z3} proves $\hat{\varphi}\Leftrightarrow\varphi^{\star}$, the episode receives a positive reward; otherwise it receives no reward.
 This binary signal is cheap to compute and correlates well with downstream verification performance described in \autoref{subsec:evaluation and performance metrics}. \item \textbf{Syntactic Reward.} A smaller bonus is granted when the output exactly matches the required template \texttt{ <think>\dots</think><answer>\dots</answer>}.
 Any deviation yields zero bonus, discouraging malformed outputs without allowing the model to trade correctness for formatting. \end{itemize} The overall reward \(R\) is a weighted sum of the two components:

-reflecting our prioritisation of logical correctness over surface-level fluency.
+This reflects our prioritisation of logical correctness over surface-level fluency.
 We intentionally leave the content of the \texttt{<think>} block unscored, focusing evaluation budget on verifiable constraint generalisation rather than natural language reasoning quality.